MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

 Example: `AC$INSTRUMENT: LC-10ADVPmicro HPLC, Shimadzu; LTQ Orbitrap, Thermo Electron.`

-Cross-reference to mzOntology: Instrument model [MS:1000031] All the instruments are given together in a single line.
+Cross-reference to HUBO-PSI: Instrument model [MS:1000031] All the instruments are given together in a single line.
 This record is not iterative.

 #### <a name="2.4.2"></a>2.4.2 AC$INSTRUMENT\_TYPE